tartiflette/tartiflette/docs/tutorial/dynamic-introspection.md

 ## How can we test it?

-In order to simulate the non introspectable feature.
-Be sure that your application is running.
+To simulate the non-introspectable feature, make sure that your application is running.

 ```bash
 $ python -m recipes_manager